Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 As root, take a listing of all the processes running on your system using

-and redirect the output to pse_rc_1.txt
+ps -e and redirect the output to pse_rc_1.txt in your

 sysadmin base directory (approximately 63 lines).